snu-dbs/prevision/evaluation/README.md

 We ask reviewers to record the elapsed times of experiments.
 Each script prints elapsed times and those should be recorded manually to compare with the results.

+The scripts in this directory are configured to run on a machine with 32GB memory (settings presented in the paper).
+So please update memory configurations for systems if you want different memory setting.

 ### NumPy

 The script for NumPy is located at `./numpy_memmap/exp.sh`.